SuhrudhSarathy/xiron/README.md

 </p>

 # Xiron
 A lightweight 2D robot simulator written in Rust.
+The main documentation and How to Use guide can be found [here](https://suhrudhsarathy.github.io/xiron/)

 # Dependencies
 1. Install the Rust Programming language : https://www.rust-lang.org/tools/install